adkinsrs/sadkins_site/misc.md

 * Mar 13 - Mistborn: Secret History - Brandon Sanderson
 * Mar 21 - Völsunga Saga - Anonymous
 * Apr 27 - The Riddle of the Sands - Erskine Childers
+* May 3 - Bartleby, the Scrivener - Herman Melville

 ## 2022